zhaotw/musion/README.md

 Detect chorus part for pop songs

 [transcribe](musion/transcribe/README.md) automatic music transcription
-Support for piano or vocal transcription now
+Transcribe piano or vocal audio to onset, offset, and pitch, or even MIDI file.

 ## Installation
 1. Download ONNX model files from https://zenodo.org/records/13906170, and put them in the corresponding folders.